 That said, piles can be classified into four grades basis their intensity:

-Haemorrhoidal LASER Procedure (HeLP): This is a very pain-free form of treatment which can easily cure piles of the grade 1, 2 and 3.
+Haemorrhoidal LASER Procedure (HeLP): This is a very pain-free form of treatment that can easily cure piles of grades 1, 2, and 3.
 This surgery can be performed in an outpatient facility and requires the patient to be under the influence of anesthesia.
 This method uses a Doppler transducer, mounted on a proctoscope – to identify terminal branches of the higher rectal artery.
-Once the terminal branches are identified, controlled heat from electric current is used to destroy the abnormal tissue and interrupt the blood flow to the haemorrhoidal.
-This heat used to destroy the tissue is by a diode fiber LASER and is carried on in all directions per clockwise directions.
-This method of laser surgery is less time consuming and is also easy to perform.
+Once the terminal branches are identified, controlled heat from the electric current is used to destroy the abnormal tissue and interrupt the blood flow to the haemorrhoidal.
+This heat used to destroy the tissue is by a diode fiber LASER and is carried on in all directions per clockwise direction.
+This method of laser surgery is less time-consuming and is also easy to perform.

 Moreover, this surgical procedure helps in the generation of new tissue to keep the mucosa in the underlying tissue, preventing relapse or recurrence of piles.
 This process does not use any clamps and does not cause any wounds in the area.
-The healing process post the procedure is fast since there are no stitches, incisions or wounds.
+The healing process post-procedure is fast since there are no stitches, incisions, or wounds.

-FILAC technique: This procedure involves treatment of advanced piles by placing the patient under anesthesia and then centrally directing the energy of the laser radially 360° into the haemorrhoidal node; the technique applies laser energy as per the size of the haemorrhoid to avoid damaging the anoderm or mucosa.
+FILAC technique: This procedure involves the treatment of advanced piles by placing the patient under anesthesia and then centrally directing the energy of the laser radially 360° into the haemorrhoidal node; the technique applies laser energy as per the size of hemorrhoid to avoid damaging the anoderm or mucosa.